ShaunCurtis/Blazr.ModalDialog/readme.md

 ### ModalDialogContext

-`ModalDialogContext` implements `IModalDialogContext`,  providing the boilerplate code for Modal Dialog implementations.
+`ModalDialogContext` implements `IModalDialogContext`,  providing the boilerplate code for ModalDialog implementations.

-It consists of properties to maontain state and methods to show, hide and reset the component content.
+It consists of properties to maintain state and methods to show, hide and reset the component content.

 `Show`:
 1. Ensures the passed type is a component i.e implements `IComponent`.